-Pathology specimens collected at DAHS are placed in the pathology tray in the Utility room fridge, except those which need to remain unrefrigerated – these are placed on the bench next to the fridge with clear notification for the driver that they are waiting transport.
+Pathology specimens collected at DAHS are placed in the pathology tray in the Utility room fridge, except those which need to remain unrefrigerated – these are placed on the bench next to the fridge with clear notification for the driver that they are awaiting transport.

 If urgent results are needed, indicate this on the pathology form and ask the driver to alert PathWest staff of this when the specimen is delivered.
 Alternatively, phone PathWest staff directly to notify them.